What is Nitrogen?

 These new findings raise the question which method should be used by councils and whether councils may need to change the way they currently calculate total nitrogen, adjusting their methods to either TN-K or TN-A. To date, however, there is no clear answer to the question which method is ‘best practice’.
 Moreover, a change in methodology can cause difficulties when calculating long-term trends in turbid waters (such as flooded rivers or shallow wind-disturbed lakes prone to sediment re-suspension).
 We therefore recommend that until further research has been done on this subject, existing TN methods within regions should be continued to maintain sampling continuity for trend calculations.

-The most common sources are wastewater treatment plants, run-off from pasture, croplands and fertilised lawns, leaky septic systems, run-off from animal manure/urine, and industrial discharges.
+The most common sources are leaching and run-off from agriculture, wastewater treatment plants, fertilised lawns, leaky septic systems, and industrial discharges.

 Which unit is it given in?